neo-antonio/neo-antonio/README.md

 # Neo Antonio

 ###  About Me
-Hello, I am a **Paid Ads Marketing Specialist** exploring programming to better analyze and visualize data, automate workflows, and build smarter campaigns.
+Hello, I am a **Marketing Specialist** exploring programming to better analyze and visualize data, automate workflows, and build smarter campaigns.
 Currently learning Python, SQL, and fullstack web development, with a focus on data visualization and marketing analytics.

 ### Languages and Tools
 <div align="left">